Both love and hate need nourishment. Which are you feeding?

 [Read: Breaking Through Anger →]

 So though my heart wasn’t in it, I started serving her tea and cookies, even sending some home with her.
-My heart wasn’t really in it, but I knew the Lord wants us to do right, even when we don’t feel like it.
+I knew the Lord wants us to do right, even when we don’t feel like it.
 “Lord,” I said, “I’ll do my part by DOING right, but you’ll have to show YOUR love through me.
 I can’t find any on my own right now.”

 And I discovered that when we treat our enemies with love, we soon start really loving them.
 Because by doing right, the Lord can change our heart.
 And even teach us to love people so unlovable!